gdq12/DataScienceCoursera/DevelopingDataProducts/AssignmentWk2/README.md

 These are the exact instructions provided by course instructor when the project was completed in September 2020.
+The webpage result for this assignment can be found [here](https://gdq12.github.io/DataScienceCoursera/DevelopingDataProducts/AssignmentWk2/Assignment1.html), which was created via Github Pages.

 ## Instructions